Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 ## Python API Example

-The Python example requires some Python packages
+The Python example requires some packages

-To set up and run the Python example:
+To set up:

 1. Install the required Python packages using: